 3. Roll your clothes for more space

+One of the most simple but effective travel hacks there is.
 Rather than folding your clothes, roll them up into a little tube.
 This will save a ton of space and stop creases and wrinkles – all in all, pretty sweet!

-4. Charge your electricals through a TV
+4. Charge your electronics through a TV

 Lost or forgotten your wall plug for your charger?
 No worries, most modern TVs have a USB connector on the back or side.
 Simply plug in your electrical device and watch that little battery icon charge.